-Credits: 12 (120notional hours)

-Syllabus: This module is intended to provide the student with both theoretical as well as practical insights on what it means to be a socially responsible citizen and actively contribute towards sustainable community development initiatives for both the local and global context.
+Credits: 12 (120notional hours) CESM Code: 100505 Examination: Examined within the faculty.
+Syllabus: This mod lule is intended to provide the student with both theoretical as well as practical insights on what it means to be a socially responsible citizen and actively contribute towards sustainable community development initiatives for both the local and global context.